 - The softer profile of the Wave Hybrid means that most side sleepers will find good pressure relief in the shoulders.

-- Here’s my full review of the Casper Wave Hybrid!
+- Here’s my full review of the Casper Wave Hybrid review!

-For even more information on the other Casper models, check out my HUGE comparison of every Casper on this list, or simply Google Sleepopolis + Casper Review!
+For even more information on the other Casper models, check out my Casper comparison of every one of their mattresses, or simply Google Sleepopolis + Casper Review!

 We are finally at the end of our comparison of the Layla and the Casper!
 I have gone over the feel and the construction of both beds and compared them to the litany of products that Casper has in its inventory.
 Which one is your personal winner?
 Only you can say, but I will sum up everything here to make your decision easier.